mouseandthebillionaire/shapeShifter/Process/README.md

 ![Test MIRA patch to show multi-touch functionality](Media/miraTest.gif)

 It works!
-We are able to get usr input on two separate iPads.
+We are able to get user input on two separate iPads.
 Right now they are making shapes on separate lcd objects, so there will definitely be some finagling required to make them work seamlessly together, but it is definitely possible.
 There are some issues that crop up though...

 - MIRA doesn't display the lcd (or any visual) object, so there is no way to update the visuals on the actual iPad.
 This is probably fine, and the players would just need to look at the shared screen to see what they are doing.
 This does raise the possibility for _different_ hidden information to be visible on the individual screens.
 This could be messages, shapes, colors, etc. Ideation later to think about this.
 - In the current implementation there is no dynamic ability to change the number of finger inputs (it's always looking for 4) which isn't ideal.